mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ## Recovery Keys
-The main MLS key schedule provides a `recovery_secret` which can be used by an application for branching of the current group.
+The main MLS key schedule provides a `recovery_secret` which can be used for branching of the current group.

-Branching MAY consist of recovery and re-initialization of the current group, in which case the recovery_secret may be used as a PSK.
+Branching can consist of recovery and re-initialization of the current group, in which case the recovery_secret may be used as a PSK.
-Branching MAY alternatively be used as to split off a sub-group from the current members, whereby the recovery_secret may be used as a PSK for the new group.
+Branching can alternatively be used as to split off a sub-group from the current members, whereby the recovery_secret may be used as a PSK for the new group.

 Recovery keys are distinguished from exporter keys in that they have specific use inside the MLS layer, whereas the use of exporter secrets may be decided by an application.

 ~~~~~
-MLS-Recovery(Label, Context, key_length) =
+recovery_key(Label, Context, key_length) =
        HKDF-Expand-Label(Derive-Secret(recovery_secret, Label),
                          "recovery", Hash(Context), key_length)
 ~~~~~